Translate

 If Abraham’s altar of Akeida and Jacob’s monument stood not where today’s Dome of the Rock sits, but on the lower slope above the ancient spring of En Shemesh (Gihon), then: Jewish worship would no longer be shackled by the political status quo on the Temple Mount.
 The “status quo” used to block Jewish prayer might simply be irrelevant.
 The dream of a Third Temple transforms from geopolitical nightmare to practical possibility.

 And for the modern ideological struggle?
 Anti-Zionism loses its central pillar.
 If Jewish sanctity does not hinge on the contested summit, the claim that Zionism is a colonial intrusion on Muslim holy space collapses.
-Instead, the archaeological record reinforces that Israel was here first and that their earliest sanctuary at Zion came well before later constructions, long predating Roman, Byzantine, or Islamic claims.
+Instead, the archaeological record reinforces that Israel was here first and that their earliest sanctuary at Zion came well before later constructions, long predating Solomon, Greek, Roman, Byzantine, or Islamic claims.

 The stones of Jerusalem still have secrets to tell.
 And those secrets may yet reshape the meaning of Zion, the struggle for it, and the future built upon it.